 A HRCP PNC sends a Beacon periodically to initiate a P2P connection.
 Beacon includes information on the number and duration of the access slots which any target DEV can use by responding with an Association Request.
 The number of access slots is defined in pNAccessSlot and the duration of each slot is defined in pDAccessSlot.
 These values are specified in Pairnet Synchronization Parameters field format set in Beacon frames, as shown in Figure 6-50b.
 A target DEV selects one of access slots to send an Association Request command and sends it at the beginning of the selected access slot.

 All frames shall be transmitted using an MCS from the mandatory MCS set during Unassociated Phase.

+The superframe duration in unassociated phase equals to the interval between transmission of the beacon with the same PHY mode and is indicated by the Pairnet Synchronization Parameters field in the beacon frame.

 b) Associated Phase